CodePath-iOS-PlayDate/PlayDate/README.md

 - [x] Users can swipe left to reject a potential match
 - [x] Users can swipe right to accept a potential match
 - [x] Users can see contact information within their matches' profiles
+- [ ] Complete back-end and front-end connection

 **Optional Nice-to-have Stories**